ABOUT STEMCELL

 We all have the ability to regenerate and replenish lost cells in our bodies, like skin and blood, in order to maintain tissues that are short-lived and constantly replaced. have cells Cells with these abilities are called “stem cells”.
 To be called a stem cell, the following two abilities are essential.
 One is the ability to create various cells that make up our bodies, such as skin, red blood cells, and platelets (differentiation ability), and the other is the ability to divide into cells that have exactly the same ability as ourselves ( self-replicating).

-Stem cells are divided into two types.
-One is stem cells, which continue to replace lost cells in certain tissues and organs, such as skin and blood.
-This type of stem cell is called a “tissue stem cell”.
-Tissue stem cells do not become anything, but their role is determined, for example, hematopoietic stem cells that create blood are cells of the blood system, and neural stem cells that create the nervous system are only cells of the nervous system.
-The other is "Pluripotent Stem Cells", like ES cells (Embryonic Stem Cells), which can produce any kind of cells in our body.
-In other words, pluripotent stem cells can also produce various tissue stem cells in our bodies. iPS cells (induced pluripotent stem cells) are "pluripotent stem cells" artificially created from normal cells.
+Stem cells can be broadly divided into two types.
+One type is stem cells that continue to replace lost cells in specific tissues and organs, such as skin and blood.
+This type of stem cell is called "tissue stem cell."
+Tissue stem cells cannot become anything; they have a specific role, such as hematopoietic stem cells that produce blood, or neural stem cells that produce the nervous system.
+The other type is "pluripotent stem cell," which, like embryonic stem cells (ES cells), can produce any cell in our body.
+In other words, pluripotent stem cells can also produce various tissue stem cells that exist in our body. iPS cells (induced pluripotent stem cells) are "pluripotent stem cells" artificially created from ordinary cells.

-Matters related to the details and costs of treatment, etc. that are usually required for free medical care
+Matters concerning the content and costs of treatments normally required for elective medical treatment

 MSC PRINCIPLE